5stackgg/docs/common-issues/invalid-ssl.md

    - If URL path starts with `/.well-known/acme-challenge/*`
    - → Do not forward to HTTPS
 3. Make sure this rule is above any global redirect

+**Option 2: Disable Cloudflare proxy entirely** Disable the Cloudflare proxy and ensure that any automatic HTTP to HTTPS redirects are turned off; otherwise, Let's Encrypt will still be unable to complete the verification process and the issue will persist.

 ## Debugging